Sea Snakes Can Be More Venomous Than Rattlesnakes

 Just don't bother looking for them in the Atlantic.

-Cold water kills sea snakes, so they'd have been unable to swim around South America's Cape Horn.
+Cold water kills sea snakes, so they would have been unable to swim around South America's Cape Horn.
 Meanwhile, Africa's southeastern coast gets very little rainfall.
 Any sea snake foolish enough to hang out there would have a difficult time staying hydrated.
+Even survivalists have their limitations.

 Advertisement